 - Run installation wizard

 If you want to install behind a proxy server, you must also perform task 5 (Configure proxy settings).

-- If any Desktop SSO, Logging, or Primary Domain Controller configurations were identified, apply to new ADC instance.
+- If any Desktop SSO, Logging, or Primary Domain Controller configurations were identified, apply to new ADC instance as noted above.